How to Make Spaghetti Alla Puttanesca

 • 12 oz spaghetti

-• 1.75 lb fresh tomatoes
+• 1.75 pound fresh tomatoes

 • 1 cup Gaeta olives (or any other kind of black olives)

-• 3 Tbsp capers
+• 3 Tablespoons capers

-• 1 tsp dry oregano (or parsley)
+• 1 teaspoon dried oregano (or parsley)

-• 1 garlic clove (peeled)
+• 1 clove garlic (peeled)

-• salt
+• salt (to taste)

 Instructions

-• Bring abundant water to a boil in a pot, just as the water starts boiling, add the tomatoes and turn off the heat, let them sit for 15-20 minutes.
+• Bring water to a boil in a pot, just as the water starts boiling, add the tomatoes and turn off the heat, let them sit for 15-20 minutes.

 • Rinse the capers to remove the salt and pit the olives.